pitergrifer/scrollable.js/README.txt

 scrollable.js by Bogdan Danileichenko (@piter_grifer)

 scrollable.js - it`s prototype for vanilla JavaScript object.
 New methood obj.scrollable() can generate custom scroll bar on HTML element.
-With scrollable.js you can use you own scrolle, which you can stylezed and customize the behavior to fit your needs and preferences
+With scrollable.js you can use you own scrolle, which you can stylezed and customize the behavior to fit your needs and preferences.

 Usege:
 1) First you need pick HTML element, which you want add a scroller (for example i use pick by ID):